VATSIM-UK/core/CONTRIBUTING.md

  * Each task that needs completing should go into a separate commit
  * For example, if you're fixing a bug and making a layout change in one branch, you would do the layout change in one commit and the bug fix in another
  * Ideally, you should only commit when a particular task is completed, though this may not happen for perfectly valid reasons.
 More commits are preferable to less.

-## Testing a new release

-If you wish to test a new release, you can deploy either the `development` or `release/*` branches to a local machine, following the installation instructions in the README, and test a release.

-## Issue Tracking

-See [Issue Tracking](ISSUE_TRACKING.md) for more information.

 ## Testing